nahoj/intellij-rainbow-brackets/README.md

 - Load any of the 4 provided rainbow schemes on each IDE color scheme
 - Number of colors set to 7

+### Install

+- ./gradlew clean buildPlugin
+- "Install plugin from disk..." in your IDE

 ---

 <div align="center">